-Simple thing applies to these car advertisements is that they have really mastered this kind of business to get attention.
+Simple rule that applies to these car advertisements is that they have really mastered this kind of business to get attention from people.
 Simply put, that $99 per month for a vehicle really does stand out, but don’t get caught into the reality of this cheap monthly payment.

 First, let’s break down some basics of leasing vehicle